‘so I refer myself to the censure of such as are skilful herein’ – George Silver, Brief Instructions

 honest Women,

-Pleasant for married Men, profitable for
+Pleasant for married Men, profitable for young Men, and

 hurtful to none.’